 Paying extra for 4K gaming in a laptop is not really a good investment of your cash at the moment.
 We would put our extra cash in to a 1080p with better graphics card or maybe a nice mouse or headset.
 Because with the 4K laptop you may be sad when having to drop your favourite modern games screen resolution to get an ok frame rate.
 Or perhaps lowering the graphics setting to increase 4K FPS up to a stable and playable amount, only to hit a 60FPS ceiling due to the 60Hz 4K panel limit.

-Of the mice we monitor and price track, today’s top mouse is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons, priced at $11.99.
-This mouse has also dropped its price by $19 during the past two weeks, which is a solid reason for us to select it with this laptop.
-Another point of interest was that we saw this mouse priced at $11.99, which we tracked on 15th Aug 2020.
+Of the mice we monitor and price track, today’s top mouse is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons, priced at $12.99.
+Over the past couple of weeks this mouse has dropped its price by $32.26, giving us extra confidence in matching it with today’s laptop as a good purchase.
+Further to our mouse information, this mouse had a lowest price recorded by us of $11.99 dated on 15th Aug 2020.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|

-A good value gaming headset available at the moment, one that should go well with the MSI GF65 Thin i5-9300H GTX 1660 Ti 8GB RAM 512GB M.2 is, HyperX Cloud Stinger with a price of $47.14.
-Checking our records our lowest tracked price for this headset was on 12th Mar 2020 which had it priced at $25.98.
+Of our price tracked headsets, the gaming headset that catches our eye today, to go well with the MSI GF65 Thin i5-9300H GTX 1660 Ti 8GB RAM 512GB M.2 laptop, is the Corsair HS45-7.1 Surround.
+Today this headset is priced at $36.99.
+Checking our records our lowest tracked price for this headset was on 28th Nov 2019, which had it priced at $34.99.